learn-co-curriculum/dsc-linear-transformations/README.md

 ![png](index_files/index_17_0.png)

 Although we can't say our new variables look perfectly normal, there is clearly an improvement in terms of skewness.
-Now, let's perform Min-max scaling (on "acceleration"), standardization on "logdisp", mean normalization (on "loghorse") and unit vector transformation (on "logweight").
+Now, let's perform Min-max scaling (on "acceleration"), standardization on "logdisp", mean normalization (on "loghorse") and another standardization (on "logweight").

 ```python